timschott/timschott.github.io/projects/sbotus.md

 --seed 2 --model_name all_justices_1 --top_p 0.9 > ../data/one_hundred_samples.txt
 ```

 Here are some of the interesting ones generated by the model.
-I include the sample banc they reside in if you want to look at them in the context of their group later on.
+I include the sample they reside in if you want to look at them in the context of their group later on.

 >sample 44: money does not represent a generic popular constituency

 This sample is somewhat challenging to make sense of.
 Observers of the court ought to be aware that their stances on money as speech are downright depressing.
 This sample presents a sort of odd syntactic construction.
 A "constituency" represents a group of people that share a common representative in a democracy; its the "generic popular" part, especially in relation to money that's throwing me.
-More and more, the court leans towards a view that money can be construted to stand in for speech.
+More and more, the court leans towards a view that money can be construed to stand in for speech.
 For example, limiting the amount of money an individual can donate in a political campaign via political action committees is an unconstitutional limitation of their first amendment right.
 I suppose the model is tripping over itself here, rightly picking up on the dominant strain of "money" within the decisions but failing to parse out that, fundamentally, it *is* in fact a different type of phenomenon than speech.

 >sample 27: this free speech is the gravest sense of our free society

 This sample stands out because of the use of "gravest."
-I think it nicely implicates how important free speech is to a free and functioning society as indicated in the close of the sampe.
+I think it nicely implicates how important free speech is to a free and functioning society as indicated in the close of the sample.

 >sample 89: the purpose of freedom of speech and press is to carry a message to its
 >patrons